GRA0007/crab.fit/README.md

 If you speak a language other than English and you want to help translate Crab Fit, fill out this form: https://forms.gle/azz1yGqhpLUka45S9

+### Pull requests

+If you see an issue you want to fix, or want to implement a feature you think would be useful, please feel free to open a pull request with your changes.
+If you can, please open an issue about the bug or feature you want to work on before starting your PR, to prevent work duplication and give others a chance to improve your idea.

 ## Setup

 1. Clone the repo and ensure you have `node`, `yarn` and `rust` installed on your machine.